 Faulty batteries can cause a ton of electrical issues; typical batteries last about three to four years and will cost about $150 to fit.

 Other common electrical issues include faulty window regulators, central locking issues, and alarm faults.
-Electrical issues are always expensive to find fault and fix.
+Electrical issues are always expensive to fault-find and fix.

 Are the tires in good condition?